OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 A tag can be assigned with a GPS location.
-If doing so, you can receive push notifications for doable tasks, if coming close to that location.
+In doing so, you can receive push notifications for doable tasks, if coming close to that location.
 There is also a Nearby perspective which shows you tasks which are, well, nearby (Sorted by distance.)

 The Forecast perspective is a calendar view on future tasks and projects.
 If will show you upcoming defer dates and deadlines.
-It is integrated with the systems’ calendar, so it will also show meetings and other entries from your e.g. iCloud calendar.
+It is integrated with the systems’ calendar, so it will also show meetings and other entries from your, e.g. iCloud calendar.

 There is one interesting additional feature called forecast tag (which to my knowledge is Pro only.)
 The idea is the following: You can specify a single tag, which is part of the Forecast perspective.
 For example, you could create a tag Today, and make it Forecast tag.
 Then, everything with the hashtag Today will show up in the forecast, whether it has a defer/due date or not.

 If you are the type of person, who checks their to-do list in the morning for things which you plan to do during your upcoming working day (whether they are deadlines or not,) this feature might be helpful.
-I made it a habit to regularly check my upcoming tasks in the morning and plan my days ahead during the Forecast tag.
+I made it a habit to regularly check my forthcoming tasks in the morning and plan my days during the Forecast tag.

-A flagging is a second feature, which comes close to the Forecast tag.
+Flagging is a second feature, which comes close to the Forecast tag.
 Flagged tasks won’t show up in the forecast, but there is a perspective called Flagged.
 In it, it will list all tasks which are flagged.

 Flagging?
 You might ask.
 When selecting a task or project, there is a small button to flag it.
 It works similar than starred items, or favorited items, in other apps.
 Essentially, it will highlight the task or project with an orange flag.
 Furthermore, everything flagged will show up in the Flagged perspectives.

-Using projects, tags, flags, and forecast tags, there are so many different ways to actually see your available tasks.
+Using projects, tags, flags, and forecast tags, there are so many different ways to see your available tasks.
 It takes a bit of experimenting to see, which feels right, and how to integrate these feature into your daily routines.

 The Review perspective will regularly show up all available projects.
 The idea is the following: You can go to all projects one-by-one and see whether they are still relevant, maybe if they need some extra tasks or adjustments, and whether deadlines and defer dates are set correctly.

-By default, all projects will show up in the Review perspective every 2 weeks from their creation date or since their previous review.
-During review, you can edit the project, add tasks, change details, and if it feels right, you can mark it as reviewed.
+By default, all projects will show up in the Review perspective every two weeks from their creation date or since their previous review.
+During a review, you can edit the project, add tasks, change details, and if it feels right, you can mark it as reviewed.
 Then, it will be removed from the Review perspective until the next review date.